Thank-You For Sharing

 Trane® HVAC age

-Parent: Ingersoll Rand
+Parent Company: Ingersoll Rand

 The serial number styles used during these many company changes are reflected below.
 Several styles overlap in certain years as the newly acquired companies transitioned.
 Several were only used for a brief period, some were used intermittently at various periods and for various products, while others continued to be used for many years under the trademarked Ingersoll Rand®, American Standard®, Trane®, and even GE® brand names.
 Our research also indicates that some styles used only a sequential order numbering that has no obvious method of decoding.